This is the 3rd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Now I’m painting a thin coat of glue on the bottom half of the petals (the pointed end), then I’m wrapping the petals around the dry center.

-The petals are slightly curved away from the center to make it look as if it’s just opening.
+The petals are slightly curved away from the center to make it look like it’s just opening.

 Next, I’m taking the three petal section, and with my modeling tool, I’m softening and thinning the edges of the petals.
 Refer to Video at 10:00